eerotal/LibreSignage/src/doc/rst/editor.rst

 the consequences (ie. don't change it if you don't know what you are doing).
 The *SLIDE_MAX_INDEX* limit controls the maximum index.

-Markup
-""""""

-The markup field contains the actual slide content.
+**Markup** - The markup field contains the actual slide content.
 The markup field accepts a special markup sytax described in `LibreSignage Markup </doc?doc=markup>`_.
 The maximum length of the markup is set in the LibreSignage instance config and by default it's set to 2048 characters.
 The amount of space the markup takes should be taken into account when fiddling with the markup length limit.
 The *SLIDE_MARKUP_MAX_LEN* limit controls the length limit.

 Buttons